 A sharp rise in water consumption rates during summer highlights how quickly accumulated reserves can be depleted and the importance of rainwater harvesting.

-Average consumption has hovered around 230 litres per person, per day since the start of 2013 … well above the target usage of 155 litres per person, per day during the height of the recent drought.
+Old habits die hard – even after periods of austerity caused by water restrictions during drought.
+Average consumption has hovered around 230 litres per person per day since the start of 2013 … well above the target usage of 155 litres per person, per day during the height of the recent drought.

-The jump follows an easing of water restrictions in late 2011 and is probably attributable to more frequent and more extensive garden watering during the recent hot spell.
+The jump follows an easing of water restrictions and is probably attributable to more frequent and more extensive garden watering during hot spells.

-Storage levels are still comparatively high but it’s important not to be complacent about the amount of water we have at our disposal and even more important not to waste it.
+Capital city based storage levels are managed but it’s important not to be complacent about the amount of water we have at our disposal and even more important not to waste it.
 Better still, catch it if you can!

 Low-flow shower heads and dual flush toilet cisterns are even more cost-effective water saving features that will have an immediate impact.
 Again, speak to a licensed plumber if you’re uncertain about the installation work.